nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * prefers to use a separate app that is made to manage CCA-related contacts efficiently
 * is reasonably comfortable using CLI apps

+**Value proposition**:
+* ClubMembersContact is a desktop app that helps the user manage a large number of contacts efficiently.
+It is optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-**Value proposition**: categorises contacts into 'members' and 'applicants' groups, allowing for easier management of contacts
+* It categorises contacts into 'members' and 'applicants' groups, allowing for easier management of contacts
+* It allows the user to add, delete, edit, find, view and copy members and applicants contacts
+* Members are able to manage their tasks on the app
+* Applicants are able to schedule interviews

 ### User stories